eProsima/Integration-Service/README.md

     ~/is_ws/examples/utils/DDSHelloWorld/build$ cmake ..
     ~/is_ws/examples/utils/DDSHelloWorld$ make
     ```
-    The resulting executable will be located within the `build` folder, and named `DDSHelloWorld`.
+    The resulting executable will be located inside the `build` folder, and named `DDSHelloWorld`.

   </details>

 # Documentation

-The official documentation for the *eProsima Integration Service* is hosted on Read the Docs,
+The official documentation for *eProsima Integration Service* is hosted by Read the Docs,
-and composed of the following sections:
+and comprises the following sections:

 * [Index](<!-- TODO: ADD LINK -->)
 * [Installation manual](<!-- TODO: ADD LINK -->)